georgringer/news/Documentation/Tutorials/BestPractice/PreviewOfRecord/Index.rst

 Add the following page TSconfig to your root page.
 It is recommended to use a site package extension, see
-:ref:`Official Tutorial: Site Package <t3sitepackage:start>` for this purpose.
+:doc:`Official Tutorial: Site Package <t3sitepackage:Index>` for this purpose.

 .. code-block:: typoscript